Our work on health and fitness

 Getting fit and healthy and staying fit and healthy while living and working at sea can be challenging, and the health challenges don’t necessarily end when you leave.

-To help you live a long, independent and active life, both in work and in retirement, we are developing the work we do on health and fitness for seafarers.
-Our Health Development Manager’s job is to look at ways to support the health and fitness needs of seafarers of all ages.
+To help you live a long, independent and active life, both in work and in retirement, we are constantly developing the work we do to support the health and fitness needs of seafarers of all ages.

 There are a number of services available now and new projects in the pipeline.